Amino Acid Analysis Program

 - Without other sources of data from which we can estimate phenylalanine content

 NOTE: Because many of the foods we test are very low in phenylalanine, we've worked with the labs to develop a process optimized for detection of phenylalanine, which therefore potentially reduces the accuracy of detected levels of other amino acids.
 We do not therefore authenticate other amino acid levels in this testing process.

 - National PKU News analytical testing methodology includes baseline freeze-dryed control samples that have been analyzed in triplicate across six independent laboratories

-- Before shipping, we have a joint phone call with the labs (two right now) to discuss the sample prep and shipping for each item to be tested
+- Before shipping, we have a joint phone call with the labs to discuss the sample prep and shipping for each item to be tested

 - Next, each food sample is prepared as discussed and shipped to two independent laboratories for analysis along with the baseline control samples.
 Currently, all foods are tested with 100% crossover, meaning each lab tests all foods National PKU News then complies all results across labs

 - Next, the scientific teams together from both labs review the individual food results across labs for consistency and recommend any further testing as necessary before we publish to howmuchphe.org.